Furnace Maintenance Tips

 Before heating season (better known as Alberta winter) turn on your furnace and thermostat.
 Take the time to make sure that everything’s working properly.

-This is also the ideal time check your house for drafts.
+This is also the ideal time to check your house for drafts.
 It’s not just an annoyance – gaps in your home let heat escape, which forces your furnace to work harder to maintain a consistent temperature.
 Use the expanding foam to fill any gaps around your home’s exterior to help retain heat indoors.

 This is also the time to invest in duct tape and check for air leaks in your ductwork.
 Caulking and weather stripping that’s old or a bit holey should also be replaced and strengthened.